Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/resources.md

 {{< card link="https://www.nuget.org/packages/GenHTTP.Modules.IO/" title="GenHTTP.Modules.IO" icon="link" >}}
 {{< /cards >}}

+GenHTTP provides a thin abstraction layer to control access of binary resources (such as files or blobs).
+This allows to re-use file-dependent handlers, independent from whether the data comes from the file system, a database or somewhere else.

+## Resources

-Resources provide an unified way to load and access binary data used by handlers to achieve their functionality.
-For example, the [Download](../../handlers/downloads/) handler serves a single file on request - where the content of the file originates from is not important for the handler to achieve it's functionality.
+Resources provide a unified way to load and access binary data used by handlers to achieve their functionality.
+For example, the [Download](../../handlers/downloads/) handler serves a single file on request - where the content of the file originates from is not important for the handler to achieve its functionality.

 ```csharp
 var resource = Resource.FromFile("/var/www/downloads/myvideo.mp4"); // or FromString, FromAssembly, ...